library(tensorflow)

 # Make a text-only dataset (without labels), then call adapt

-train_text <- raw_train_ds %>%
+<- raw_train_ds %>%

-dataset_map(function(text, label) text)
+train_text dataset_map(function(text, label) text)

-vectorize_layer %>% adapt(train_text)
+%>% adapt(train_text) vectorize_layer

 Let’s create a function to see the result of using this layer to preprocess some data.

-vectorize_text <- function(text, label) {
+<- function(text, label) {

-text <- tf$expand_dims(text, -1L)
+vectorize_text <- tf$expand_dims(text, -1L)

-list(vectorize_layer(text), label)
+text list(vectorize_layer(text), label)

 }